Pelagic Help

 Site Activity Feed

 Every dive site has its own social feed — a real-time stream of posts from divers who've been there recently.
-Open any site modal and scroll down in the Overview tab to see what's been happening at that site.
+Open any dive site panel and scroll down in the Overview tab to see what's been happening at that site.

 What Appears in the Feed